HiSilicon: Smartphone application processors

-HiSilicon develops SoCs based on ARM architecture.
+HiSilicon develops SoCs based on the ARM architecture.
 Though not exclusive, these SoCs see preliminary use in handheld and tablet devices of its parent company Huawei.

 K3V2

 The first well known product of HiSilicon is the K3V2 used in Huawei Ascend D Quad XL (U9510) smartphones and Huawei MediaPad 10 FHD7 tablets.
 This chipset is based on the ARM Cortex-A9 MPCore fabbed at 40 nm and uses a 16 core Vivante GC4000 GPU.
 The SoC supports LPDDR2-1066, but actual products are found with LPDDR-900 instead for lower power consumption.

 K3V2E

 This is a revised version of K3V2 SoC with improved support of Intel baseband.

 The SoC supports LPDDR2-1066, but actual products are found with LPDDR-900 instead for lower power consumption.